johnding1996/Graph-Distribution-Shift/README.md

 ## Setup
 To ensure that the developers are using exactly the same environment, please follow the guide below to set up the virtualenv.
 1. Install Pyenv
-Please follow the guide at https://github.com/pyenv/pyenv#installation, this does not require sudo privillage.
+Please follow the guide at https://github.com/pyenv/pyenv#installation; this does not require `sudo` privileges.
 2. Install Python 3.7.9
 ~~~bash
 $pyenv install 3.7.9